-We were working the perennial beds at the National Butterfly Center in Mission, Texas when I happened on this pair of Monarch butterflies, fully coupled.
+We were working the perennial beds at the National Butterfly Center in Mission, Texas near the border wall.
+There I happened on this pair of Monarch butterflies, fully coupled.
 They were on an Asclepias flowering plant.

 They were standouts.
 The largest Monarchs I have ever seen.
 Big, very big.
 I’d grown accustomed to seeing Monarchs of one uniform size.
 These 2 were behemoths, for Monarchs.